Qarj/WebImblaze/MANUAL.md

 by default to make them look consistent.
 It can do this because the RFC says that header field names are case insensitive.
 Unfortunately some people are not aware of this and insist on case sensitive header field names.
-To get around this problem preceed the header field name with a colon.
+To get around this problem precede the header field name with a colon.

 ```yml
 addheader: :foo-bar: value